 Professor Klaw is also the co-founder and faculty coordinator for the Legal Accelerator for Student Entrepreneurs, which connects Daniels’ enterprising undergraduate and graduate students with the professional legal advice they need to turn their Start-Up dreams into a reality.

 Prior to joining Daniels, Professor Klaw taught American and international law at Keimyung University and Kyungpook Law School in South Korea.

 Professor Klaw also worked for six years as an attorney in private practice.
-He was an associate in the White Collar Criminal Defense and International Dispute Resolution groups of Debevoise & Plimpton LLP based in New York, where he worked alongside the current Commissioner and Head of Enforcement of the United States Securities & Exchange Commission.
+He was an associate in the White Collar Criminal Defense and International Dispute Resolution groups of Debevoise & Plimpton LLP based in New York.
 He has worked on matters before the International Court of Justice, the United States Supreme Court, the Second Circuit Court of Appeals, and various state, federal and foreign regulatory bodies.
 Professor Klaw was also an attorney in the Trial Section of Stoel Rives LLP in Portland, Oregon where he represented and advised individuals, companies and foundations on litigation and risk management matters.
 He also had early career opportunities with the United States Attorney’s Office (S.D.N.Y. – Criminal Division), Judge Sang-Hyun Song of the International Criminal Court, and senior academics in the areas of political science and criminal law.